-- appoint (or remove) the Trust's Chair and the Non-Executive Directors - approve the appointment of the Trust's Chief Executive - appoint the Trust's external auditors - agree the pay of Non-Executive Directors and the Chair - receive the annual report and accounts - advise the Board and represent members views about the strategic direction of the Trust - help develop the Trust's membership strategy and help the Trust to recruit members.
+- appoint (or remove) the Trust's Chair and the Non-Executive Directors - approve the appointment of the Trust's Chief Executive - appoint the Trust's external auditors - agree the salaries of Non-Executive Directors and the Chair

+- receive the annual reports and accounts - advise the Board and represent members views about the strategic direction of the Trust - represent the views of members - help develop the Trust's membership strategy and help the Trust to recruit members.

-The Governor's role does not include managing the day-today business of the Trust.
-This responsibility remains with the executives who ensure that the Council of Governors is fully involved in the future plans of the Trust.
+The Governor's role does not include managing the dayto-day business of the Trust.
+This responsibility remains with the Board of Directors who ensure that the Council of Governors is fully involved in the future plans of the Trust.